yellepeddibk/covid-work-impact-analysis/README.md

 #### Overview the Data

-First, we will take an overview of the Data to see what aspects needed cleaning.
+First, we take an overview of the Data to see what aspects need
+cleaning:

 ``` r
 colnames(data) # View the column names to ensure proper references